-The majority of karaoke establishments offer food and drinks at a separate cost and prohibit customers to bring their own.
-Some establishments require a minimum order of one drink per person.
-Drinks are sometimes available from "drink bars" with a free flow of selected soft drinks, tea and coffee at a fixed rate.
-All-you-can-drink plans for alcoholic beverages are also widely available.
+Many karaoke establishments offer food and drinks at a separate cost and may prohibit customers to bring their own.
+A minimum requirement of one order per person is maintained by some.
+Drinks are sometimes available from "drink bars" with a free flow of selected non-alcoholic drinks, while all-you-can-drink plans for alcoholic beverages are also widely available.

 Advance reservations are possible but not mandatory.
 Note, however, that there may be long waiting times in the evenings on Fridays, Saturdays and eves of national holidays.
 Requests for extensions to the pre-determined ending times are often possible, and charges would then be adjusted accordingly, but such requests depend on the room's availability.